Read on for my recipe for this spiced apricot spoon sweet

 Just look at the gorgeous sunshine golden colour of this spoon sweet and don’t you just love that name, a spoon sweet, so much more poetic than jam, jelly or conserve, isn’t it.

 The Greeks make spoon sweets out of all sorts of fruits and even vegetables and these charming and tasty little delicacies are traditionally brought out and served when visitors came to call.

-I like to serve mine either as a little dessert (this is very sweet so a little goes a long way) on its own after a meal with a cup of strong Greek coffee or stirred into Greek yogurt to lift it into another dimension.
+I like to serve mine either as a little dessert (this is very sweet so a little goes a long way) on its own after a meal with a cup of strong Greek coffee (or go for espresso), or stirred into Greek yogurt to lift it into another dimension.

 You can also add a spoonful of this sweet fruity syrup to the bottom of a champagne glass and top it up with bubbles of choice!

-I love the spiciness of this spoon sweet as apricots on their own though delicious can sometimes need just a little boost on the flavour side so adding vanilla, cinnamon and star anise really lifts their flavour and makes this spiced apricot spoon sweet really pack a punch in the flavour department.
+I love the spiciness of this spoon sweet as apricots on their own though delicious can sometimes need just a little boost on the flavour side, so adding vanilla, cinnamon and star anise really lifts their flavour and makes this spiced apricot spoon sweet really pack a punch and tickle those taste buds.

 Remember to sterilise your jars before use.
 I made one big jar but you could get 2 smaller jars from this recipe.